stenjo/dora/README.md

 ### 'deploy-frequency'

-Rate of deploys per week
+Rate of deploys (tagged releases) per week

 ### 'lead-time'

 Time from issue is set to status doing until linked pull-requestis merged to main

+### 'change-falure-rate

+Number of registered issues tagged as bugs divided by number of release tags last month

 # Create a JavaScript Action